jesselpalmer/BASIC/README.md

 ## Installation

-1. Install the `node-basic-lang` library globally:
+Install the `node-basic-lang` library globally:

   ```bash
   npm install -g node-basic-lang
   ```

+## Executing files

-2. Create a BASIC program using the [supported commands](#supported-commands) below.
+1. Create a BASIC program using the [supported commands](#supported-commands) below.
 Make sure that the file ends in `.bas`.

-3. Run the BASIC program that you created
+2. Run the BASIC program that you created

   ```bash
   basic <program name>.bas